storelocatorjs/storelocator/docs/how-it-works.md

-title: How it works - Storelocator.js
+title: How it works - Storelocatorjs
-description: The project includes a minimalist HTML structure example to start your Storelocator.
+description: Storelocatorjs includes a minimalist HTML structure example to start your Storelocator.
 All options are listed here and can be changed in the constructor

 ## Node.js server

-The project need a Node.js server to execute search requests.
+Storelocatorjs need a Node.js server to execute search requests.
 The code of the web service is included in the project and located in the `./server` folder.
 Host the script on a Node.js server.

 ## HTML structure

 ### Basic usage

-The basic usage of the storelocator without filters and store categories used a minimalist HTML structure.
+The basic usage of the Storelocatorjs without filters and store categories used a minimalist HTML structure.

 ```html
 <div class="storelocator">